 The health benefits of forest bathing are numerous: Moving our muscles increases the circulation of blood and lymphatic fluids, which helps decrease blood sugar and blood pressure.
 Our lymph system is primarily moved as muscles contract, and that helps rid us of waste products more quickly.
 Trees emit phytoncides, which are their way of fending off germs and insects…and, happily these aromatic oils stimulate our “natural killer cells”- which are lymphocytes able to bind to bacterial and virus-infected cells and tumor cells, and kill them!
 NK cells are unique: they have the ability to recognize stressed cells in the absence of antibodies, which allows for a much faster immune reaction.

-Explore the paths of Fort Worden State Park and Anderson Lake State Park with your guide Ellen, who will share a poem or two and a brief guided meditation along the way.
+Explore the paths and trails around Port Townsend and the Olympic National Forest with your guide Ellen, who will share nature poetry and a guided meditation along the way.
 Note: Forest Bathing sites vary.

 Please leave your cell phones and furry companions behind.
 This is a time to be quiet, to sink into the natural silence of the woods with less of the usual distractions.
 Thank you in advance.

 Upcoming Walks: Forest Bathing

 Following state guidelines for gathering during the Jefferson County Phase ll restrictions.
 This limit will change in accordance with state guidelines.

 June 2020 – Monday evenings 7 PM -8:30 PM